emily-clough/fp-flood-nvfi/README.md

 ### Risk of flooding

-The 2024 UK National Flood Risk Assessment ([Nafra](https://www.gov.uk/government/publications/national-assessment-of-flood-and-coastal-erosion-risk-in-england-2024/national-assessment-of-flood-and-coastal-erosion-risk-in-england-2024)) is the government's regular national flood risk assessmen for England.
+The 2024 UK National Flood Risk Assessment ([Nafra](https://www.gov.uk/government/publications/national-assessment-of-flood-and-coastal-erosion-risk-in-england-2024/national-assessment-of-flood-and-coastal-erosion-risk-in-england-2024)) is the government's regular national flood risk assessment for England.

 Data for flood risk is availabe for both rivers and seas, and surface flooding.